WrestleMania 13: Event

 The fourth match was a tag team match for the WWF Tag Team Championship, as Owen Hart and The British Bulldog defended the titles against Mankind and Vader.
-The big Vader made easy work of Owen in the beginning of the match.
-Vader tagged in with Mankind while Owen tagged in with Bulldog.
-Bulldog and Mankind punched each other but Bulldog had more advantage.
-He applied a sleeper hold on Mankind which caused both of them to fall to the outside.
-They continued to brawl outside.
-The referee was distracted due to the brawl.
-Vader took advantage and hit Bulldog with Paul Bearer's urn and dragged him into the ring.
-Vader and Mankind both took turns and continued to attack Bulldog.
+Vader made easy work of Owen in the beginning of the match.
+Eventually, both men would tag out, bringing Bulldog and Mankind into the match.
+Eventually, Bulldog applied a sleeper hold on Mankind which caused both of them to fall to the outside, where they continued to brawl.
+While the referee was distracted, Vader took advantage and hit Bulldog with Paul Bearer's urn before dragging him into the ring.
+Vader and Mankind then both took turns and continued to attack Bulldog.
 Owen tried to save his partner, but Vader used his strength while Mankind used his cheating tactics to overwhelm Owen.
-Mankind trapped Bulldog to the outside and applied the mandible claw on him.
-Both men were counted out as the match resulted in a draw.
+Mankind then trapped Bulldog to the outside and applied the mandible claw on him.
+Both men were counted out as the match ended in a draw.
 As a result, Hart and Bulldog retained the championship.

-Ken Shamrock was the guest referee for the submission match between Bret Hart and Stone Cold Steve Austin.
+Ken Shamrock was the guest referee for the submission match between Bret Hart and "Stone Cold" Steve Austin.

-The fifth match was a No Disqualification Submission match between Bret Hart and Stone Cold Steve Austin.
-UFC fighter Ken Shamrock was the special guest referee for this match.
-Austin attacked Hart, who was still in his entrance attire.
-The two first beat each other in the ring before the action spilled outside the ring.
-Hart tossed Austin into the steel ring post while Austin drove him onto the steel barrier.
-The two men began fighting in the crowd, where both men hit each other with several foreign objects.
-They moved up the steps high into the crowd.
-Shamrock followed them and brought them back towards the ring where Austin attempted to use steel steps on Hart, but Hart stopped him with a kick to the midsection.
-As the action began in the ring, Hart focused on Austin's leg.
-He busted Austin open with an Irish whip into the steel barricade and Austin's head began to bleed profusely.
-Hart tried to use a steel chair on Austin's leg, but Austin choked Hart with a television cable.
-Hart hit Austin in the head with the ring bell.
-He applied a Sharpshooter on Austin who did not submit and tried to resist but passed out from the pain and loss of blood.
-Shamrock awarded the match to Hart, but Hart continued to attack Austin which led to a double-turn as the fans turned on Hart and began cheering for Austin.
-Shamrock pulled Hart off of Austin and executed a waistlock takedown and physically challenged him to a fight.
+The fifth match was a No Disqualification Submission match between Bret Hart and "Stone Cold" Steve Austin.
+UFC fighter Ken Shamrock was named as the special guest referee for this match.
+During Hart's entrance, Austin attacked him and the two brawled from the ring to the outside.
+Hart then tossed Austin into the steel ring post, while Austin drove Hart onto the steel barrier.
+The two men then began fighting in the crowd, where both men hit each other with several foreign objects.
+Shamrock followed the two and brought them back towards the ring where Austin attempted to use steel steps on Hart, but Hart stopped him with a kick to the midsection.
+As the action finally began in the ring, Hart focused on Austin's injured leg.
+Eventually, Hart busted Austin open with an Irish whip into the steel barricade and Austin's head began to bleed profusely.
+Hart then tried to use a steel chair to further injure Austin's leg, but Austin countered Hart and began nailing him repeatedly with the chair.
+Eventually, Hart hit Austin in the head with the ring bell, causing Austin to bleed further.
+He then applied a Sharpshooter on Austin who did not submit and tried to resist, but eventually passed out from the pain and from loss of blood.
+Shamrock then awarded the match to Hart, but Hart continued to attack Austin which led to a double-turn as the fans turned on Hart and began cheering for Austin.
+Shamrock then pulled Hart off of Austin and executed a waistlock takedown, before physically challenging him to a fight.
 Hart declined to fight Shamrock and left the ring to a chorus of boos.
-Austin, meanwhile, after regaining consciousness, hit a Stunner on a referee when he tried to help Austin out, then slowly limped away to backstage, while the crowd chanted his name.
+Austin, meanwhile, after regaining consciousness, hit a Stunner on a referee when he tried to help Austin out, then slowly limped away to backstage, while the crowd loudly chanted his name.